PradeepAwate/one-bill/README.md

 # one-bill
-Use multiple services one bill
+Use multiple services pay one bill